 In just 5 minutes, you can whip up this deliciously creamy avocado guac, perfect for any snacks!
 The combination of lemon and black pepper creates a refreshing, zesty, and peppery flavor that makes this onion-free guacamole truly unforgettable.
 It's definitely worth a try!

-Make this vegan, FODMAP-friendly guacamole creamy or chunky as you like, it's totally up to you!
+Make this vegan, FODMAP-friendly guacamole creamy or chunky as you like; it's totally up to you!
 I personally love a smooth and creamy texture with just a few small chunks for the perfect balance.

 Reasons to 💖 this FODMAP guac